thrackle-io/rules-engine/docs/userGuides/rules/MINIMUM-ACCOUNT-BALANCE-BY-DATE.md

 ### Role Applicability

 - **Evaluation Exceptions**:
-    - This rule doesn't apply when the **app administrator** address is in either the *from* or *to* side of the transaction.
-This doesn't mean that if the app administrator is the one executing the transaction it will bypass the rule.
+    - This rule doesn't apply when an **app administrator** address is in either the *from* or the *to* side of the transaction.
+This doesn't necessarily mean that if an app administrator is the one executing the transaction it will bypass the rule, unless the aforementioned condition is true.
     - This rule doesn't apply when a **registered treasury** address is in the *to* side of the transaction.

-- **Enabling/disabling**:
+- **Configuration and Enabling/disabling**:
-    - This rule can only be configured in the protocol by the **rule administrator**.
+    - This rule can only be configured in the protocol by a **rule administrator**.
-    - This rule can only be set in the asset handler by the **rule administrator**.
+    - This rule can only be set in the asset handler by a **rule administrator**.
+    - This rule can only be activated/deactivated in the asset handler by a **rule administrator**.
+    - This rule can only be updated in the asset handler by a **rule administrator**.

 ## Rule Processing